kk-spartans/scholars-cup/11 - The Generative Area — A Mind for Imagination/04 - Imagination drugs — hallucination vs. simulation and legal and ethical questions/04 - Imagination drugs — hallucination vs. simulation and legal and ethical questions.md

 The 4 main drugs that stimulate creativity are Caffeine, Alcohol, Marijuana and Psilocybin.

-A hallucinogen is a drug that produce *major* alterations in thought, mood, and perception.
+A hallucinogen is a drug that produces *major* alterations in thought, mood, and perception.
 None of this (except maybe alcohol and marijuana) produce *major* alterations, maybe minor.

 If you’re telling me coffee is supposed to be an illegal hallucinogen, I’ll tell you water is a steroid that’s banned in the olympics.